 And then, I am going to bring you to the New Testament to prove that Jesus indeed is the One who has been promised of old.
 So, we are going to look at the Old Testament pointing to Jesus.
 We are going to look at the New Testament pointing to Jesus, so that we are rock solid in our understanding - Jesus is the Christ, the Son of the Living God.

 The word, ‘Christ’ means anointed.
-But it is similar to another word, ‘Messiah’.
+But it is si1milar to another word, ‘Messiah’.
 So the word, ‘Christ’ is the Greek word.
-The word, ‘Messiah’ is the Hebrew word, Mashiach, the Hebrew word.
-And they both mean the anointed one.
-You say, “Wah, this is getting too complex.
-Christ is equal to Messiah and both words mean anointed.
+The word, ‘Messiah’ is the Hebrew word, 'Mashiach', the Hebrew word.
+And they both mean 'the anointed one'.
+You say, “Wow, this is getting too complex.
+Christ is equal to 'Messiah' and both words mean 'anointed'.
 I don't even know what is anointed?”

-Well, very simple, anointed, OIN… like oil ah.
+Well, very simple, anointed, 'OIN'… like oil lah.
 So it is, it is something to do with oil.
 The process of anointing is when someone pours oil over another.
 And this is a very Jewish, Hebrew way of doing things.
 They pour oil to symbolize God's Spirit, God's blessing upon someone.
-So the process of anointing is saying, “God has chosen this man and His hand, His blessings, His Spirit will be upon this man.”
+So the process of anointing is saying, “God has chosen this Man and His hand, His blessings, His Spirit will be upon this Man.”

 So the process of anointing is done for priests in Old Testament times.
 So, there's a man selected by God to be the priest and anointing takes place.
 Or more commonly the process of anointing is done for kings, like as in David.
 Samuel anointed David to be the next king of Israel.
 So before his family, he took oil and anointed David.

 You say, “What so special?
 David had many descendants who became kings.
 No big deal!”
 Ah, but listen on.
 “This King is special because His throne of His Kingdom is forever.”
-But that's special because David had many descendants who are kings but he never had an everlasting kingdom.
+But that's special because David had many descendants who are kings, but they never had an everlasting kingdom.
 They only reigned for a short while and it ended.
 But God is saying in the Old Testament, “I will raise up a descendant after you, a special King, who have an everlasting kingdom.
-Let's call Him, ‘The forever King’.
-I will raise up a forever King for you.”
+Let's call Him, ‘The Forever King’.
+I will raise up a Forever King for you.”

 In other words, this is a good King, benevolent King.
 A King who will bring about deliverance, liberation, freedom, salvation.
 This special one is able to do all that, for the poor, for the broken hearted, to the captives and to those who are bound.
 Amazing King!